 The first service occurred in 1865 officiated by The Rev John Mills Kendrick.
 The Hartman’s House, or the rectory, was then built between 1958-1962 and named for Marylib Vroman Hartman who made large contributions for the build.

 The church still maintains its original wood frame to this day.
+It is a great historic stop as you travel the island on one of our Put-in-Bay Golf Carts.

 The Stained Glass Windows of St. Paul’s